-Claim: Photographs show a variety of "painted cats."
+Claim: Photographs show a variety of cats adorned with $15,000 paint jobs.

 Origins: Burton Silver and Heather Buschm authors of the 1994 coffee table book Why Cats Paint: A Theory of Feline Aesthetics, managed to pull off the double feat of creating a sly and hilarious send-up of both art books and cat books.
 As San Francisco Chronicle reviewer Jon Carroll observed in his review of the work at the time of its original release: